27.4K Views 1 year ago

 2. Dairy for Non-Dairy Options

-Dairy is a major contributor to gas, bloating, constipation, diarrhea, and many people who have Crohn’s, IBS, and other chronic digestive disorders all give up dairy for nearly immediate relief.
-The milk and dairy industry would like to confuse you with telling you that you need the calcium, probiotics, and other “ingredients” these foods have to offer, but don’t believe the myths.
-You digestive system will thank you when you choose non-dairy options.
+Dairy is a major contributor to gas, bloating, constipation, and diarrhea, and many people who have Crohn’s, IBS, and other chronic digestive disorders all give up dairy for nearly immediate relief.
+The milk and dairy industry would like to confuse you by telling you that you need the calcium, probiotics, and other “ingredients” these foods have to offer but don’t believe the myths.
+Your digestive system will thank you when you choose non-dairy options.
 One caveat though – be sure any product you buy is free from carrageenan, which has been linked to digestive problems.
 Also choose homemade almond milk, vegan cheese, and even vegan yogurt when you get the chance.
-Other good options include naturally fermented vegan foods, and plenty of prebiotic foods which will fuel good bacteria growth.
+Other good options include naturally fermented vegan foods and plenty of prebiotic foods which will fuel good bacteria growth.

 3. Beans for Legumes